 - Middle childhood years

-Immediately after birth, an infant normally loses about 5 - 10% of his or her birth weight.
-However, by about age 2 weeks, an infant should start to gain weight and grow quickly.
+Soon after birth, an infant normally loses about 5% to 10% of their birth weight.
+By about age 2 weeks, an infant should start to gain weight and grow quickly.

-By age 4 - 6 months, an infant's weight should be double the birth weight.
+By age 4 to 6 months, an infant's weight should be double their birth weight.
 During the second half of the first year of life, growth is not as rapid.
 Between ages 1 and 2, a toddler will gain only about 5 pounds.
-Weight gain will remain at about 5 pounds per year between ages 2 - 5.
+Weight gain will remain at about 5 pounds per year between ages 2 to 5.

-Between ages 2 - 10 years, a child will continue to grow at a steady pace.
-A final growth spurt begins at the start of puberty, sometime between ages 9 and 15.
+Between ages 2 to 10 years, a child will grow at a steady pace.
+A final growth spurt begins at the start of puberty, sometime between ages 9 to 15.

 The child's nutrient needs correspond with these changes in growth rates.
 An infant needs more calories in relation to size than a preschooler or school-age child needs.
 Nutrient needs increase again as a child gets close to adolescence.

-A healthy child will follow an individual growth curve, even though the nutrient intake may be different for each child.
-Parents and caregivers should provide a diet with a wide variety of foods that is suited to the child's age.
+A healthy child will follow an individual growth curve.
+However, the nutrient intake may be different for each child.
+Provide a diet with a wide variety of foods that is suited to the child's age.

 Healthy eating habits should begin during infancy.
-This can help prevent diseases such as type 2 diabetes, high blood pressure, and obesity.
+This can help prevent diseases such as high blood pressure and obesity.

 INTELLECTUAL DEVELOPMENT AND DIET